Indira Levak: Biography

 Indira was born to Croatian father Franjo and Bosniak mother Ismeta on 15 September 1973 in Županja.
 She was named after then-Prime Minister of India Indira Gandhi.
 At the age of twelve she became a member of Županja Brass Band, where she played clarinet for thirteen years.
 In eighth grade she founded a band with four colleagues - "Forever young".
 From 1996 to 2017 she was a member of popular dance group Colonia.

 She was married to Narcis Mujkić, but they divorced.
-In 2014 Indira married Miroslav Levak.
-Since 2015, she is a judge of Croatian version of The Voice.
+She met Miroslav Levak in 2013, whom she was married ro between 2014 and 2024.
+In 2015 and 2016, she was a judge of Croatian version of The Voice.